-- Article 15.10.27(c) expands on TRIPS and requires destruction of counterfeit and pirated goods, assets traceable to the infringing activity and, with respect to copyright piracy, any implements or other materials used in accomplishing the infringement.
-However, in view of the magnitude of product counterfeiting, industry prefers that the destruction of materials and implements be extended to those used for production of counterfeit trademarked products; - Article 15.10.27(d) adds a new and welcome provision, not appearing in prior FTAs, requiring the criminal authorities to keep an inventory of goods and implements proposed to be destroyed, and to permit delay of such destruction, to permit using such evidence in civil or administrative cases.
-This adds further deterrence to the enforcement system. - Article 15.10.27(e) requires the appropriate authorities to act ex officio against piracy and counterfeiting.
+- Article 16.11.27(c) expands on TRIPS and requires destruction of counterfeit and pirated goods, assets traceable to the infringing activity and, with respect to copyright piracy, any implements or other materials used in accomplishing the infringement.
+However, in view of the magnitude of product counterfeiting, industry prefers that the destruction of materials and implements be extended to those used for production of counterfeit trademarked products; - ITAC-15 is disappointed that a provision appearing in the Oman FTA text (which would be Article 16.11.27(e) in the PTPA text) has been omitted in the PTPA.
+The Oman FTA provision requires the criminal authorities to keep an inventory of goods and implements proposed to be destroyed, and to permit delay of such destruction, to permit using such evidence in civil or administrative cases.
+This adds further deterrence to the enforcement system. - Article 16.11.27(d) requires the appropriate authorities to act ex officio against piracy and counterfeiting.
 Many countries require a right holder to submit a formal complaint.
 This requirement is a major enforcement impediment and should be eliminated on a global basis.
 All countries should recognize that piracy and counterfeiting are "public" crimes.
-It is hoped that this provision will be read to be an explicit mandate for criminal authorities to so act. - Article 15.10.27 adds an additional offense, not found in TRIPS, making it a crime to deal in counterfeit labels and documentation for certain products.
-This is also a positive advance.
+It is hoped that this provision will be read to be an explicit mandate for criminal authorities to so act. - Article 16.11.28 adds an additional offense, not found in TRIPS, making it a crime to deal in counterfeit labels and documentation for certain products.
+This is also a positive advance, though we note that Peru has a one year transition from entry into force to implement this obligation.